PanagiotisGew/Stock-Management-App-Store-With-Database/README.md

-# Electronic Store Management Software
+# Electronic Store Management Software.

 ## Description
 The Electronic Store Management Software is a stock management software specifically for the needs of a Electronic Store.